envisioning/vocab/vocab/Supervision.md

 ---
 category: DATA, CORE
+generality:
+- 0.95
+- 0.93
+- 0.91
+- 0.89
+- 0.87
+- 0.85
+- 0.83
 slug: supervision
 summary: Use of labeled data to train ML models, guiding the learning process by providing input-output pairs.
 title: Supervision
 ---